Using Forests in Multivariate Regression Discontinuity Designs: Estimation and Inference

 which averages across trees fitted using all possible draws of a size-$s$ subsample, marginalized over an auxiliary random term $\xi$ that serves as a decorrelation tool encoding, for example, the random split information.
 To establish asymptotic normality of regression forests, \cite{WA18} leverage a specific subsampling scheme satisfying a property called \textit{honesty} to reduce bias, which requires that the subsample used to make the splits is independent of the subsample used to estimate the within-leaf conditional means.
 We refer the reader to \cite{WA18} for a discussion on honesty and other regularity conditions needed to establish asymptotic normality of honest regression forests.

-We now define the estimator based on honest regression forests for the conditional treatment effect at some point $x^c \in \mathscr{B}$ along the treatment boundary, $\tau(x^c)$:

-Just like estimation using local linear regressions, $\widehat{\tau}_{\texttt{rf}}(x^c)$ takes the difference between a regression forest fitted using observations that fall into the treated region and a forest fitted using observations that fall into the control region, both evaluated at the same treatment boundary point $x^c\in\mathscr{B}$.
+We now define the estimator based on honest regression forests for the conditional treatment effect at some point $x^c \in \mathscr{B}$ along the treatment boundary, $\tau(x^c)$: Just like estimation using local linear regressions, $\widehat{\tau}_{\texttt{rf}}(x^c)$ takes the difference between a regression forest fitted using observations that fall into the treated region and a forest fitted using observations that fall into the control region, both evaluated at the same treatment boundary point $x^c\in\mathscr{B}$.

 \textbf{Remark 1.} Although it seems that the local linear estimator (\ref{eqn:llr-estimator}) depends on one more parameter, $h$, than the regression forest estimator (\ref{eqn:rf-estimator}), we note that this is not the case.
 Each tree $T$ in the regression forest implicitly defines a neighborhood $L(x^c)$ for the treatment boundary point $x^c$.
 These neighborhoods are then aggregated, producing a weight for each observation that is proportional to the fraction of time it falls into the same leaf as $x^c$ across all trees in the regression forest.
 These forest weights are analogous to the weights generated by a kernel with bandwidth $h$.
 Thus (\ref{eqn:rf-estimator}) implicitly depends on some “pseudo-bandwidth” generated by tree partitions across the forest.
 Analogously, the $\gamma$ weights of the minimax-optimal estimator (\ref{minimax}) play the role of kernels and bandwidths.
+We can equivalently express regression forests as solutions to weighted least-squares constant regressions: where the elements in (\ref{eqn:8}) and (\ref{eqn:9}) are analogous to the terms in (\ref{eqn:llr-weighted+}) and (\ref{eqn:llr-weighted-}), except $X_+$ and $X_-$ are now $n_1\times 1$ and $n_0\times 1$ vectors of ones, denoted respectively by $\mathbf{1}_{n_1}$ and $\mathbf{1}_{n_0}$, and we replace the kernel weights with forest weights,